gazebosim/gz-physics/tutorials/03_physics_plugins.md

     FeaturePolicy is a "policy class" used to provide metadata to features about what kind of simulation engine they are going to be used in.
     Many physics simulations software libraries model 3-dimensional systems, though some (like Box2d) only consider 2-dimensional systems.
-    A FeaturePolicy is used to customize Ignition Physics' APIs by the number of dimensions (2 or 3) and also the floating point scalar type (float or double).
+    A FeaturePolicy is used to customize Gazebo Physics' APIs by the number of dimensions (2 or 3) and also the floating point scalar type (float or double).
     Dartsim and TPE reference implementations both use FeaturePolicy3d (3 dimensions, double).

 3. \ref gz::physics::Feature "Feature"

     This class defines the concept of a `Feature`, examples like `GetWorldFromEngine`, \ref gz::physics::GetEngineInfo "GetEngineInfo" etc.
-    There is a pre-defined list of features in Ignition Physics.
+    There is a pre-defined list of features in Gazebo Physics.
     They are implemented by using external physics engines' APIs to fulfill simulation needs requested by Ignition.

 4. \ref gz::physics::FeatureList "FeatureList"